 Konjac foods are very common in Japan and its health benefits are well known; Japanese grocery stores typically have more varieties of konjac foods (called konnyaku) than our varieties of pasta.
 This healthy food is largely unknown in Canada because it looks unfamiliar and is very “crunchy” to bite. nuPasta has reformulated konjac food to look and taste like pasta, to make this healthy food accessible to the Canadian consumer.

-The main component of konjac food is glucomannan, a water soluble dietary fibre.
+The main component of konjac food is glucomannan, a water soluble dietary fiber.
 Studies (see links in science and evidence) have shown konjac glucomannan is beneficial to our health in many ways:

 Glucomannan fills the stomach and slows the digestion process.
 This allows the consumer to feel full without many calories, reducing the urge for heavy meals or snacks.